Effects of Public Expenditure in an Economy

 Public expenditure is one of the important subject matters of public finance.
 It deals with various expenditures of an authority.
-Before the Keynesian revolution of 1930s, in economics, public expenditure played very limited role in public finance.
-Because, most of the economists of that time were believed in the free competition or the so called laissez-faire.
+Before the Keynesian revolution of 1930s, in economics, public expenditure played very limited role in public finance because most of the economists of that time were believed in the free competition or the so called laissez-faire mechanism.
 Therefore the solutions for economic problems were dealt by market.
 But the world witnessed great depression in 1930s, which later impacted in the raise of macroeconomics.
 From the Keynesian revolution onwards, public expenditure has played a very crucial role in the growth and development of any economy.
 In fact, since the increasing trend of public expenditure, it has wide effects in the economy.
-Here this hub is provided some of the major effects of public expenditure.
+Here this essay is provided some of the major effects of public expenditure.

 Broadly the effects of public expenditure can be discussed under the following four heads.